Hong Kong Museum Guide: Best Routes, Clusters and Planning Tips

 📍10 Salisbury Road, Tsim Sha Tsui (right next to the art museum)

 The egg-shaped building makes for great photos.
-I bought a planetarium ticket for 45 HKD and just laid back to watch the stars.
+I booked the planetarium show separately and just laid back to watch the stars.

 Tips: